ncatlab/nlab-content/pages/8/1/0/4/4018/content.md

 * automatic table of contents goes here
 {:toc}

 In model theory, an ultrapower of a structure with respect to an ultrafilter is a common method for creating new structures, with applications to nonstandard arithmetic and nonstandard analysis.
-It is a standard construction for constructing models which embody infinite and infinitesimal quantities, as in Robinson nonstandard analysis.
+It is a standard construction for constructing models which embody infinite and infinitesimal quantities, as in [[Abraham Robinson]]'s nonstandard analysis.

 An ultrapower is a special case of _ultraproduct_; see the description under the sheaf-theoretic interpretation below.